Northwest Association for Biomedical Research Programs

 Recent Successes and Current Challenges

 The Student Bio Expo is NWABR’s signature program that receives minimal government funding and is in urgent need of support.
-In 2012, almost 500 students intended to participate in this year’s Expo.
-We currently can only accommodate 350.
+In 2015, 350 students intended to participate in the Expo.
 Your contribution can help make science relevant for our high school students!

 The Expo’s ability to help students succeed is evidenced by numerous awards and recognitions, including a Golden Apple Award in 2002, recognition as an exemplary education program by the King County Council in 2005, and a Science Education Advocate Award for exhibiting exceptional support and advocacy for science education given by the Leadership and Assistance for Science Education Reform (LASER) in 2009.